Skip to main content

 CREATE TABLE AS SELECT

-The CREATE TABLE AS SELECT statement creates a new table by selecting data from an existing stream and applying filters or transformations.
+The CREATE TABLE AS SELECT statement creates a new document collection by selecting data from an existing stream and applying filters or transformations.
 The new table can be used for persistent storage, querying, and analysis.

 The syntax for CREATE TABLE AS SELECT is as follows: